- Voiced by: Peter Cullen

 - Dual Boss: They are all fought in pairs during their first encounters.

 - Recurring Boss: In addition to getting a few boss fights as Devastator, the Constructicons are also faced in battle individually more than once.

 - This Is a Drill: Bonecrusher uses drills as weapons.

 - Wolfpack Boss: The final level has the player face all of them at once before they form Devastator for his last fight.

 - "I'm going feed you your own spark, Autobot!"

 Voiced by: Dave Boat

 - Adaptational Badass: Blitzwing generally isn't depicted as much of a threat by himself, standing out little from the standard Decepticon.
-Here, he's an excellent fighter who can give the likes of Optimus Prime and Grimlock a run for their money.
+Here, he's fast, durable and an excellent fighter who can give the likes of Optimus Prime and Grimlock a run for their money.

 - An Ice Person: He can use missiles that freeze an Autobot solid, from which they have to break their way out.

 - Composite Character: Is based on his G1 version, but also has the powers of his Transformers Animated counterpart.
-Just without the split-personality disorder.
+Just without the split-personality disorder - though his dialogue can pass off as Hothead material.

 - Elemental Powers: Wields both fire and ice, in his tank and jet modes, respectively.

 - Flunky Boss: One of his battles has him accompanied by Decepticon Mooks.

-- Good Old Fisticuffs: He fights barehanded in his robot mode.
+- Good Old Fisticuffs: He fights barehanded in his robot mode but in vehicle modes (that's right, plural) he has an unlimited supply of ammo to throw at you.

 - Immune to Flinching: Almost no attack you do can make him stagger.